 Long Island: Baldwin

-The hamlet has 50% of persons over 16 who commute to work an average of 32 minuets.
+The hamlet has 50% of it people over 16 years of age who commute to work an average of 32 minuets.
 About 14.4% of residents in Baldwin take advantage of public transportation trying to avoid dependency on cars.
 Many different neighborhoods with wonderful tree-lined streets make up the town.
 Some earlier developments feature either capes, colonials while other areas share a mix of architectural styles.

-The Baldwin Harbor Park is the famous park in the area that offers athletic fields, a playground, bike paths, roller rink and skate park.
+Baldwin Harbor Park is a popular park in the area offering athletic fields, a playground, bike paths, a roller rink and skate park.
 It provides enjoyment to children who play in its safe environment.
-A good selection of Italian restaurants and some Asian places make restaurants interesting little by little.
+There is a good selection of Italian and Asian restaurants which make this place interesting.

-The Baldwin Union Free School District has a total of 7 elementary schools, only 1 middle and a high school as well just enough to provide quality education for children.
+The Baldwin Union Free School District has a total of 7 elementary schools, just 1 middle and a high school.
 The elementary schools contain grades K-5.
-The middle school contains grades 6-8, but the sixth graders spend most of their time in a separate wing except for music, gym, lunch, arts, computers, technology, and language.
+The middle school contains grades 6-8, but the sixth graders spend most of their time in a separate wing except for music, gym, lunch, arts, computers, technology and language.
 The high school contains grades 9-12.
 The District is governed by a five-member elected board of education.
 Baldwin also has one Catholic school, St. Christopher, which was established in 1925.
 The school serves children from kindergarten to eighth grade.